7 Signs and Symptoms You Have a Vitamin B12 Deficiency

 However, it is not unusual to witness the symptoms of vitamin deficiency even if you are trying to eat properly.

-People take vitamins, mineral and other nutrients from the food they eat through the process of digestion.
+People take vitamins, minerals, and other nutrients from the food they eat through the process of digestion.
 Even though there are some vitamins, like vitamin D, that are naturally synthesized in the body, there are some vitamins, like B12, that we must take from the food we consume.

 Veganism and B12